Looking at your massive to-do list and feeling like everything has to be done now? How do you prioritise? Where do you even begin?

 Put stuff here that you don’t want to forget and it’ll stay on your radar.
 Later when you’re out of overwhelm, start to break bigger projects down into smaller steps so you can block off small chunks of time to make some headway on it.

-Examples: Organising your photos, creating album, home decorating projects, travel research.
+Examples: Organising your photos, creating albums, clearing the clutter, home decorating projects, travel research.

-Going forward, guard your Q2 time like a tiger mother.
+Going forward, guard your Q2 time like a mother tiger.
 Operating within this quadrant is the key to feeling less like a headless chicken and more like a productivity ninja.
-When life throws you a Q1 style curveball (which it often will) you’ll have the time and head space to deal with it easier.
+When life throws you a Q1 style curveball (which it will) you’ll have the time and head space to deal with it easier.

 Want more help getting on top of your endless to-do list?
 Click here to Master Your To-Do List!